 And the real thing in Yeovilton's FAA Museum Reserve Collection, looking rather more weathered than mine!

-This is also the Matchbox kit, with rather less radical modifications - a scratch built winch and Rushton target!
-Link to Build Page
+This is also the Matchbox kit, with rather less radical modifications -

 From the late 1950s, several surplus RAF Meteor NF11s were converted by Armstrong Whitworth into high speed target tugs for the RN and RAF, towing Rushton, Sleeve and banner targets on 6000ft long cables for air to air and surface to air target practice.